wp-plugins/advanced-nocaptcha-recaptcha/readme.txt

 == Installation ==
 1. Upload "advanced-nocaptcha-recaptcha" to the "/wp-content/plugins/" directory.
 1. Activate the plugin through the "Plugins" menu in WordPress.
-1. Go to plagin setting page for setup.
+1. Go to plugin settings page for setup.

 == Frequently Asked Questions ==